gangmuk/gangmuk.github.io/_posts/2025-07-12-analysis-on-various-overload-control-systems-and-their-limitations.md

 Regarding admission control, the reason that it has performance driven admission control is that its ASQM alone can only handle overload caused by lock contention.
 If CPU resources are overloaded only without lock being bottleneck, then ASQM will not do anything.
 Hence, you need more general overload control and that is its performance-driven admission control.
 One might say CPU contention makes the lock release slow and eventually affect the lock contention but it is not direct and the manifestation is not guaranteed to happen always.

 Then, two questions.
 1. does it work in general for other source of overloads too?, 2. will the algorithm work in microservice architecture application?

+**1. does it work in general for other source of overloads too?**

-For the question 1, in Protego all other overload sources should be managed by admission control.
+In Protego all other overload sources should be managed by admission control.
 Load increases -> check the throughput changes -> if throughput increases, then admit more load, if throughput decreases, then reduce the load.
 They use rate limiting as control mechanism.
 In other words, any overload that reduces the throughput will be detected by Protego admission controller.
 Then, we can rewrite the question.
 If overload happens, does the throughput always decrease?
 This turns out to be not true!
 For example, a service might maintain 1000 RPS throughput but with 99th percentile latency increasing from 10ms to 500ms due to I/O bottlenecks.
 Protego's admission control wouldn't detect this overload.
 And high tail latency is common.
-For the question 2,

 **2. will the algorithm work in microservice architecture application?**

 Let's assume a request flows through three services, A -> B -> C. and to be fair, let's assume that Protego is deployed on all three services.

 Example,